jblanchette/wc3v/docs/DESIGN.md

 In probably 99% of scenarios we will be able to guess correctly based on the assumption that a player will build at least their buildings near their starting position.

+### Backfilling

+As covered previously the `wc3v` map parser handles units in an unregistered state.
+The actions units and buildings can take while still in an unregistered state are all important to determining the state of the game.

+One common example can be seen in the test replay `test-backfill.wc3g`:

+The sceanrio is that a newly spawned `Hero (DK)` is moving around the map - when a `Ghoul is then added to the selection group.
+This `Ghoul` has yet to be selected directly - meaning we have not registered it yet.

+After a couple of movement actions to and from a creep camp, the player eventually selects the `Ghoul` directly and sends them back to base.
+At this point the `wc3v` parser recognizes that we've stored some `backfill` data for this `itemId1 / itemId2` pair in our action selections and performs a backfill of the data.

+The backfill is performed by simulating the actions that we've stored in a compacted format alongside the gametime at which they occured.
+Simulating the events allows for unit actions to be canceled or detected, in the same ways registered units have.